 I do love a creative heckle.

-Over the years of refereeing, I saw many deficiencies in the communications between players, coaches, parents and the referee.
+Over the years of refereeing, I have seen many deficiencies in the communications between players, coaches, parents and the referee.

 I started trying new approaches on how I communicated with everyone at a match.
 From there, I created the IREF protocols.
 These simple yet proven effective protocols are the "Secret Sauce" that make IREF so unique.
 IREF referees talk to the parents and coaches with a specific formula.

 I have been told by seasoned referees that they would NEVER use the IREF protocols in talking to the parents.
 This to me was the issue in a nutshell.
 The divide is so great that the old guard of referees are unwilling or unable to adapt to fill the communication gap.